kanbanyte/sepa/sqap/sqap.md

 For the testing phase of the project, a comprehensive approach will be used to ensure that the Robot Vision System is functioning optimally.

 Unit testing will be performed on individual software components to verify their correct functionality.
-This will likely make up most of the intial testing as the team has a lack of experience with computer vision and robotic control so we will need to validate that our solutions are on the right track as we learn new skills.
+This will likely make up most of the initial testing as the team has a lack of experience with computer vision and robotic control so we will need to validate that our solutions are on the right track as we learn new skills.
 This will largely be assisted by feedback from the client and other team members.